golemfactory/golem-docs/src/pages/docs/creators/ray/concept.md

 ---
-description: guide on what Ray and Ray on Golem is, listing all pieces needed to use them
+description: A guide on what Ray and Ray on Golem is, listing all pieces needed to use them
 title: Ray on Golem Concept
 type: article
 ---

-# About Golem, Ray and Ray on Golem
+# About Golem, Ray, and Ray on Golem
-This doc explains Golem, Ray and Ray on Golem basic concepts.
+This doc explains Golem, Ray, and Ray on Golem basic concepts.

 ## Introduction